 The Early and Periodic Screening, Diagnostic and Treatment (EPSDT) program is a child health initiative for Medical Assistance members.
 Think of it like this:

 Your child’s good health starts with having regular checkups with their primary care provider (PCP).
 Your child's PCP will complete a yearly physical exam to make sure they are growing well, as well as conduct preventive screenings based on your child’s age, sex and medical history to make sure they do not have any health problems.
-For more information on our program and a checkups, screenings, and test schedule download our program brochure.
+For more information on our program and checkups, screenings, and test schedules, download our program brochure.
+(PDF)

 At a minimum, diagnosis and treatment for defects in vision, including eyeglasses.
 Vision services must be provided according to a distinct periodicity schedule developed by the state and at other intervals as medically necessary.
 For additional information visit the Vision and Hearing Screening Services for Children & Adolescents page.

 At a minimum, dental services include relief of pain and infections, restoration of teeth, and maintenance of dental health.
 Dental services may not be limited to emergency services.
 Each state is required to develop a dental periodicity schedule in consultation with recognized dental organizations involved in child health.